You’ve got questions

 What is The Muny’s smoking policy?

-In consideration of your fellow patrons, smoking is prohibited inside the theatre gates at all times (including, but not limited to, all smoking tobacco, e-cigarettes and vaporizers).
+In consideration of your fellow patrons, smoking of any kind is prohibited in the theatre auditorium, ramps, pavilions, concessions, restrooms or gathering areas (including, but not limited to, all cigarettes, e-cigarettes, vaping, and marijuana in any form for any purpose).

 How do I get onstage?
 Can I audition for The Muny?